adisreyaj/100DaysofCode-React/log.md

 Picked off from where I left yesterday with my forms
 - Created common validation functions
 - Adding UI elements to show the error message and icon.

+### Day 34: Jun 14 , 2020

+**Today's Progress**:

+- Connecting Form with Redux store
+- Learning about handling gestures and adding animations

+**Thoughts:** React Native Reanimated does give a lot of control, I feel the API is a bit verbose.
+Can't complain.